austin-hwang/ai-scheduler/README.md

     - The first parameter `A` is the person being targeted
     - The second `0;6` indicates the range of days the constraint will be applied.
 In this case, it is from days 0 to 6.
     - The third `0;12` indicates the range of hours the constraint will be applied.
 In this case, it is from hours 0 to 12.
     - Finally  `0` indicates the weight of the constraint.
-Anything less than 0 is a schedule conflict that will be avoided.
+Anything less than or equal to 0 is a schedule conflict that will be avoided.
 The more positive the number, the higher the preference towards scheduling around that time.
 - The end word indicates the end of a test

 ## Console UI